ncbdrck/reactorx200_ros_reacher/README.md

 ## Issues

 If you installed the Rx200 robot description package from the official documentation, you might encounter an error when running the example reach task.
-This is because the official documentation creates a new ROS workspace in your home directory and adds it to the bashrc file.
+This is because the official documentation creates a **new** ROS workspace in your home directory and adds it to the **bashrc** file.
 So each time you open a new terminal, the RX200 ROS workspace in your home directory is sourced instead of your catkin_ws directory.
-So either you can remove the line in the bashrc file that sources the Rx200 ROS workspace in your home directory or you can source the catkin_ws directory before running the example reach task.
+So either you can remove the line in the bashrc file or you can source the catkin_ws directory before running this repo.

 To source the catkin_ws directory, run the following commands in a new terminal:
 ```shell